scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 shared-memory, message queues, pseudo-ttys, pipes and network sockets.

 An IPython session involving a distributed computation running on a cluster is checkpointed as a single unit.
-With DMTCP, it is possible to restart the distributed processes in various manners.
-For example, for debugging, it may be desirable to restart all the processes on a single computer.
-In a different example, the processes may be restarted on a different cluster altogether.
+DMTCP allows restarting the distributed processes in a different configuration than the original.
+For example, all the processes can be restarted on a single computer for debugging purposes.
+In another example, the computation may be restarted on a different cluster altogether.